iwanicki92/meta-zarhus/meta-zarhus-features/meta-otab/README.md

 * `meta-otab-grub` - Layer with support for the `GRUB` bootloader, currently `x86-64 UEFI` is supported
-* `meta-otab-uboot` - Layer with support for the `U-Boot` bootlodaer, currently `arm` and `aarch64` platforms are suported.
+* `meta-otab-uboot` - Layer with support for the `U-Boot` bootlodaer, currently `arm` and `aarch64` platforms are supported.
 * `scripts` - Set of useful scripts which can be used with the meta-otab based products.
 * `meta-otab-encryption` - Allows for provisioning of encrypted update image.
 * `meta-otab-signed` - Layer providing signed functionality for trusted source verification.
 * `meta-otab-https` - Support for updating over HTTPS server.
-Allows for use of self-signed certificates if neccessary.
+Allows for use of self-signed certificates if necessary.
 * `meta-otab-rorootfs` - Adds support for readonly rootfs with the OTAB functionality.
-Currently `Raspberry Pi 3 Model B+` is verified to work correctly.
+Currently, `Raspberry Pi 3 Model B+` is verified to work correctly.

 ### Scripts